Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 And perhaps it was this knowledge that drove her final decision.

 When Fia called on the heroes to fight the Outsider, five of them refused: Nerissa, Bijou, Fuwawa, Mococo and Shiori.
 Standing at the front of this rebellion, it was Shiori who spoke first—declaring their rejection of Fia's plea, and sparking a new chapter of resistance.

+## Trivia

+- Shiori has a habit of referring to others not by their actual names, but by quirky, often oddly specific titles.
+Some examples include: Nerissa as "the birded one" or "the tall lady," Gonathon as "the fumbly one," Mococo as "the belly button girl," and so on.